Hardikpawar2442/Projects/README.md

 # Projects
-This contains basic html, css and JS project
+This contains basic html, css and JS project.